 MA (Oxon), DPhil (Oxon)

 Official Fellow; Member of the College Council; Acting Tutor; Director of Studies in Natural Sciences (Biological and Physical)

 University Lecturer in the Department of Biochemistry

 Bill Broadhurst’s enthusiasm for science was ignited at the age of seven when his father showed him what happens when a lump of metallic sodium is dropped into a bucket of water.
 The resulting explosion had unexpected consequences, one being his arrival as an undergraduate at University College, Oxford to study Chemistry in 1982.
 His interests gradually become less incendiary, leading to a DPhil on the effects of magnetic fields on free radical reactions, followed by postdoctoral work in both Oxford and Cambridge into biological applications of nuclear magnetic resonance (NMR) spectroscopy.
 Since becoming an Assistant Director of Research in the Department of Biochemistry in 1995, he has used NMR to investigate the structure, dynamics and interactions of proteins.
 He joined Emmanuel College as an Official Fellow in 2005 and became a University Lecturer in 2015.

-Outside the world of work, for the last five years in Cambridge he has been involved in the life of St James' Church, Wulfstan Way
+Outside the world of work, for the last seven years in Cambridge he has been involved in the life of St James' Church, Wulfstan Way

 Director of Studies for Biological Natural Sciences at Emmanuel